NCSU-Libraries/vizstudio_collatz/README.md

 A project developed for the [Visualization Studio in the D.H.
 Hill, Jr. Library](https://www.lib.ncsu.edu/spaces/visualization-studio) at NC State University, based on the [Collatz Conjecture](https://en.wikipedia.org/wiki/Collatz_conjecture).

+## Preview in your browser

+The visualization will scale to fit any size browser window.
+To run it:

+1. Clone or download the files in this repository
+2. Open `index.html` in a browser
+3. Press any key to start

+The visualization will continue indefinitely, until the page is refreshed.

 ## Description

 This visualization generates and displays sequences of integers where each number in the sequence is obtained from the previous one as follows: